ibmtjbot/tjbot/recipes/sentiment_analysis/README.md

 > Make your robot respond to emotions using [Watson](http://www.ibm.com/watson/developercloud/tone-analyzer.html)

-This module provides Node.js code to control the color of a [NeoPixel RGB led](https://www.adafruit.com/product/1938) based on public perception of a given keyword (e.g. "heart" or "iPhone").
+This module provides Node.js code to control the color of a [8mm NeoPixel RGB led](https://www.adafruit.com/products/1734) based on public perception of a given keyword (e.g. "heart" or "iPhone").
 The module connects to Twitter to analyze the public sentiment about the given keyword in real time, and updates the color of the LED to reflect the sentiment.

 **This will only run on the Raspberry Pi.**